Investment approvals

 Relevant authority: National Heavy Vehicle Regulator

-Will your project be located around federally leased airports?
+Will your project be located around leased federal airports?

-Will your project be located around federally leased airports?
+Will your project be located around leased federal airports?

 This field is required.

-Will your project impact the airspace within a 20km radius of an airport?
+Will your project intrude into the protected airspace within a 20km radius of an airport?

-Will your project impact the airspace within a 20km radius of an airport?
+Will your project intrude into the protected airspace within a 20km radius of an airport?

 This field is required.

-All activities that may cause an obstruction within 20km of an airport or its protected airspace require approvals under the Airports (Protection of Airspace) Regulations 1996.
+Activities within approximately 20km of an airport that intrude into the airport’s protected airspace require approval under the Airports Act 1996.

 For more information see the fact sheet.

-Relevant authority: Department of Infrastructure, Transport, Regional Development and Communications
+Relevant authority: Department of Infrastructure, Transport, Regional Development, Communications and the Arts

 Will your project involve building or construction activities within an airport?